 The town of Pipestone is famous for their stone which is used by many of the tribes to make their pipes.
-We run a gift shop in Pipestone where we sell pipes and various American Indian art and craft supplies, gift items and much more.
+We run the Keepers gift shop in Pipestone where we sell pipes and various American Indian art and craft supplies, gift items and much more.
 We also do presentations and workshops including pipemaking.
 We have taught various traditional craft classes and also run a culture camp where you can learn about tribal culture including cooking, arts and craft and storytelling.

 Help with Eco project